Advantages and Disadvantages of an HOA

-If you are in the market to buy a home, there is a strong chance that you will hear about homeowner associations.
+If you are in the market to purchase a home, there is a strong chance that you will hear about homeowner associations.

 Often referred to as HOA, a strong majority of homes belong to some type of homeowner association.
 If you are considering a home in a fairly new neighborhood, there is an 80% likelihood that the house is part of an HOA.